felix05101/C2/README.md

 ## 🖥️ Web Interface

-The frontend is written in pure HTML/CSS/JS with a modern, polished UI inspired by macOS aesthetics.
+The frontend is written in pure HTML/CSS/JS with a minimalistic UI.

 ### Highlights:
-- 📊 Live Victim Table with metadata and command options
+- 📊 Victim Table with metadata and command options
 - 💾 Saved Commands modal with easy CRUD
 - ⚡ Quick command execution (custom or saved)
-- 🌐 Auto-refreshing victim list (every 10s)
 - 🔔 Toast notifications & confirmation modals

 ---